BahaaZidan/gebna.gg/src/content/blog/how-to-build-a-game-with-socket-io-and-typescript.md

 ## Breaking things down

 I'm going to split the game into two projects: a server and a client.
 As you may have guessed, most of the magic will happen on the server.
 And so most of the focus of this article is going to be on the server and I'll create a very minimal client that just proves that every thing works together.
 Keep in mind that I won't be going through every single line of code in an attempt to be as concise as possible.
-You're encouraged to read through the github repos for this project: [server](https://github.com/BahaaZidan/x51-server) + [client](https://github.com/BahaaZidan/x51-web-client).

 ## Initial server setup